Toddler passes away after Florida street racing crash that killed Northeast Ohio mom

 Police said the drivers will now face two charges of vehicular homicide.

-Tampa police said that a 17-year-old in a Nissan was racing 18-year-old Cameron Herrin on a street that runs alongside Tampa Bay Wednesday when Herrin’s Mustang hit 24-year-old Jessica Reisinger, of Jeromesville, Ohio.
+Tampa police said that a 17-year-old in a Nissan was racing 18-year-old Cameron Herrin on a street that runs alongside Tampa Bay Wednesday when Herrin's Mustang hit 24-year-old Jessica (Reisinger) Raubenolt, of Jeromesville, Ohio.
 She was pushing daughter Lillia in a stroller.

 Police said Herrin's 20-year-old brother Tristan Herrin was riding in the Mustang.